dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 As we can see in the code snippet above, issuing requests to unsecured endpoints has not changed.
 Besides that, we can see that issuing requests to secured endpoints now need an `Authorization` header with a JWT.
 In this case, we need to fetch a valid JWT from Auth0 (note that we use a command-line JSON processor called [`jq`](https://github.com/stedolan/jq) to extract the JWT to a bash variable).
 After that, we append this JWT to the `Authorization` of every request we issue to secured endpoints.

 Another important thing that we need to note is that the commands above are using two bash variables: `CLIENT_ID` and `CLIENT_SECRET`.
 These variables were extracted from an API configured on a free Auth0 account.
-To learn more about APIs and Auth0, take a look into [the official documentation](https://auth0.com/docs/quickstart/backend/java-spring-security/01-authorization).
+To learn more about APIs and Auth0, take a look at [the official documentation](https://auth0.com/docs/quickstart/backend/java-spring-security/01-authorization).

 ## Conclusion

 Throughout this article, we learned about some interesting topics like embedded application servers and how to configure a Spring 5 project to use one.
 We also learned how to create a Java executable file using a Gradle plugin called Shadow and how to add support to JSON messages on Spring 5.
 Lastly, we saw that configuring a security layer on a Spring 5 project is straightforward.

-Having managed to address all these topics in a short article like that is a proof that Spring 5 is becoming more like Spring Boot.
-Although Spring Boot is a few miles ahead when talking about ease of use, we can see that it's quite easy to bootstrap Spring 5 applications that support important features like JSON messages and security.
+Having managed to address all these topics in a short article like that is proof that Spring 5 is becoming more like Spring Boot.
+Although Spring Boot is a few miles ahead when talking about ease of use, we can see that it's quite easy to bootstrap Spring 5 applications that support essential features like JSON messages and security.